Confronted animals

 Confronted animals (or confronted-animal as an adjective) is an ancient bilateral artistic motif where two animals face each other in a symmetrical pose.
-The "anti-confronted animals" is the opposing motif, with the animals back to back.
+Anti-confronted animals is the opposing motif, with the animals back to back.

 In ancient art, confronted-animal motifs often involve the Master of Animals, a central human figure between two confronted animals, often grasping them, and are probably part of a unified socio-cultural motif.
 A related motif in ancient art is known as the Mistress of Animals.

 Bilateral symmetry is a dominant aspect of our world and strong representation of it with matching figures often creates a balance that is appealing in artwork.

 It is thought that the iconography sometimes has ritual and religious associations; for example, the Lion Gate of Mycenae has a column between the protective, surmounted and confronted lionesses standing with two feet on the ground and two on the same base on which the column rests.
 The column is thought to represent a goddess, abstracted to avoid tabooed direct representation.
 Alternatively, the column has also been interpreted as symbolizing the entrance to the palace.
 The lions are thus guarding the entrance to the palace and the walled fortification simultaneously.
 The motif called the Tree of Life, where two confronted animals graze on a shrub or tree, is also very ancient.